Lost polar bear wanders far from home into city in Russia

 In Norilsk, the town's residents took video and pictures of the polar bear on June 17, but authorities urged people not to get too close.

-Officials say it's been more than 40 years since a polar bear was scene in the area.
+Officials say it's been more than 40 years since a polar bear was seen in the area.

 Anatoly Nikolaichuk, chief of the local hunting department, told the Tass news agency that local officials will now decide whether they can catch the animal and airlift it back to the north.